 In connection with a negotiated forward purchase contract for electrically-powered vertical takeoff and landing aircraft ("eVTOL aircraft") executed in February 2021, we obtained warrants giving us the right to acquire a number shares of common stock in Archer Aviation, Inc. ("Archer").
 We estimated the initial equity warrant asset value to be \$16.4 million based on publicly available information as of the grant date.
 In September 2021, the merger between Archer and a special purpose acquisition company ("SPAC") was completed, resulting in a readily determinable fair value of our investments in Archer.
 Accordingly, gains and losses associated with changes in the fair value of our investments in Archer are measured in earnings, in accordance with ASC 321, Investments - Equity Securities.
-In connection with closing of the merger between Archer and the SPAC, we purchased 500,000 Class A common shares in Archer for \$5.0 million, and obtained an additional warrant to purchase shares of Archer with a total grant date value of \$5.6 million.
-During the three months ended December 31, 2021, all of our warrants were exercised into shares of Archer common stock.
+In connection with the closing of the merger between Archer and the SPAC, we purchased 500,000 Class A common shares in Archer for \$5.0 million, and obtained an additional warrant to purchase shares of Archer with a total grant date value of \$5.6 million.
+All of our vested warrants have been exercised into shares of Archer common stock.